 - I always make sure the girls have a small amount of money with them to get an ice cream or a drink.
 They will stop wandering and sit to have something like this

-As I have said all this is great in theory but when put in the position we can all just not think straight.
+As I have said all these family travel tips are great in theory but when put in the position we can all just not think straight.
 If I have to do one thing that puts my mind at ease every time we go out, that is the picture of the girls.
 When Marley was lost at Wat Pho I pulled out my phone, showed the man the picture and said lost.

 He didn’t understand me but once he was made aware by an English speaking guide that over heard our conversation he was showing a heap of people and Marley was found quickly.